8 Best Peloton Alternatives – Budget Friendly Substitutes Better Than Peloton

 It is made ground up from a carbon and steel frame and boasts of a weighted flywheel that allows you to select the resistance that you need for a great workout.
-It needs to be installed at home and it weighs a meaty 150 lbs. when assembled.
+It needs to be installed at home (can be in an apartment gym, a basement gym, in the garage, or any other workout room) and it weighs a meaty 150 lbs. when assembled.

 On the front of the bike, you have a 22-inch full HD monitor that runs a custom Android Peloton OS.
 It has a web camera integrated into it and twin speakers on the side that are extremely loud for a pair of stock speakers.

 Sadly, that just about sums up the good things that we have to say about it.

 And although, yes this bike will give you the oh-so-desired things you need for functional-interactive-live-in-home training (mouthful) you have to keep in mind one thing...

 That’s difficult to fathom for what’s really just a hyped-up spin bike at best.

 The handlebar doesn’t move forward and backwards.
 You can only move it up and down for adjustments.